2019 ambassador Team

 Since then I've fallen in love with the sport, the friends I've made and all the beautiful spots to train in the bay area.
 In three years I've learnt to clip in and count in miles.
 I have completed Olympic triathlons and five half Ironmans, and I finished my first full Ironman in 2017.
 I've signed up for another two Ironmans in 2018 and I can't wait for all the training to begin!
 When I'm not training I love to bake delicious things and bring them into work at UCSF Health, where I work as a nurse!

-In 2013 I signed up for my first triathlon on a whim with minimal experience in any of the three disciplines but I instantly loved the training, the people I met, the gear -- I was hooked!
-I even signed up for my second tri at the expo before I had even finished my first race.
+In 2013 I signed up for my first triathlon on a whim with minimal experience in any of the three disciplines.
+I instantly loved the training, the people I met, the gear -- I was hooked!
+In true overeager fashion, I even signed up for my second tri at the expo before I had even finished my first race.
 Although cliche, I knew after that first season that I had found a new lifelong obsession.
 Over the next few years my competitive spirit, some upgrades in gear, and great coaches and training partners allowed me to achieve personal bests and check things off my triathlon bucket list.
-I look forward to improving my times in sprint/Oly/70.3 distances and to completing an Ironman in the near future!
+I look to the challenges of a new year and fine-tuning my Olympic distance racing in 2019 to prepare for ITU Worlds in September!

 I started doing triathlons about three years ago.
 At the time, I had absolutely no clue how to swim.
 I had always been a runner and started cycling once I moved to the bay area.
 Both came relatively easily to me, but I knew swimming would not.
 I decided I was going to learn to swim and overcome my fear of the water so I signed up for my first triathlon.
 I was hooked after that first one.